-dulann are delighted to announce the launch of our New Quality Management System.
-A QMS is a set of business processes that help an organisation to consistently achieve customer satisfaction.
-However, customer satisfaction isn’t just for the sales and marketing team, by delivering consistent products and services, you eliminate the costs associated with product recalls, rework, loss of customers etc. The dulann QMS integrates seamlessly under the one dulann Portal, alongside our EHS, Maintenance, LOTO and eLearning Applications. dulann is currently the only company in the world offering these applications to Medium Sized Enterprises.
+dulann is delighted to announce the launch of our New Quality Management System.
+A QMS is a set of business processes that help an organisation consistently achieve customer satisfaction.
+However, customer satisfaction isn’t just for the sales and marketing team, by delivering consistent products and services, you eliminate the costs associated with product recalls, rework, loss of customers, etc. The dulann QMS integrates seamlessly under the one dulann Portal, alongside our EHS, Maintenance, LOTO, and eLearning Applications. dulann is currently the only company in the world offering these applications to Medium-Sized Enterprises.

 Currently working with well-known Quality Management Consultant Eamonn Doyle, implementation of the online QMS is guaranteed to deliver a Return on Investment within 12 months. dulann can implement this online system for your business within 6 weeks.

 To celebrate the launch, here are some top 10 practical tips when considering the implementation of a QMS if you are a Medium-Sized Enterprise:

 1. Establish what your key objectives are for implementing a Quality Management System.
 At dulann we like to see this tied to improving the financial performance of the business e.g. defects cost the company a certain amount of money last year and by implementing a Quality Management System we would like to see that reduced by 50%.
 If reductions are reduced by 50% then the QMS project is self-funded and cost neutral after a certain number of months!
 Involve all the stakeholders in this process.